Shechita: Other rules

-The animal may not be stunned prior to the procedure, as is common practice in non-kosher modern animal slaughter since the early 20th century.
+The animal may not be stunned prior to the procedure, as has been common practice in non-kosher modern animal slaughter since the early 20th century.

 It is forbidden to slaughter an animal and its young on the same day.
 An animal's "young" is defined as either its own offspring, or another animal that follows it around.

 The animal's blood may not be collected in a bowl, a pit, or a body of water, as these resemble ancient forms of idol worship.

 If the shochet accidentally slaughters with a knife dedicated to idol worship, he must remove an amount of meat equivalent to the value of the knife and destroy it.
 If he slaughtered with such a knife on purpose, the animal is forbidden as not kosher.

 Post-procedure requirements

 Bedikah

 The carcass must be checked to see if the animal had any of a specific list of internal injuries that would have rendered the animal a treifah before the slaughter.
 These injuries were established by the Talmudic rabbis as being likely to cause the animal to die within 12 months time.

 Today all mammals are inspected for lung adhesions (bedikat ha-reah "examination of the lung") and other disqualifying signs of the lungs, and most kosher birds will have their intestines inspected for infections.

 Further inspection of other parts of the body may be performed depending on the stringency applied and also depending on whether any signs of sickness were detected before slaughter or during the processing of the animal.